 Do you like to visit schools and meet students?

-Yes, I LOVE to do school visits!
+Yes, I LOVE school visits!
 It's fun to meet students who've read my books and are excited to ask me questions.
-You know, as a writer you spend so much time writing a book and once it's done and released to the world, it's not certain if kids will pick it up and like it.
-So, it's nice to meet students and teachers and hear their thoughts about your book and I especially like it when they beg me to write another book. :) Ha!
-For me, that's the best feeling in the world.
+As a writer I spend so much time writing a book and once it's done and released to the world, I'm not certain if kids will pick it up and like it.
+So, it's nice to meet students and teachers and hear their thoughts about my books.
+I especially like it when they beg me to write another book. :) For me, that's the best feeling in the world.
 You can learn more about inviting me to your school on my Author Visit page. :)

 Me, age 10, with my brother, Enrique, and our puppies.
-These rambunctious dogs were the inspiration behind the character of Spike in Gaby, Lost and Found.
+These rambunctious dogs were the inspiration behind the character of Spike in Gaby, Lost and Found and Lety Out Loud.